Code-Institute-Submissions/molacuizine/README.md

 * be able to add, update and delete items for store management purposes.
 * be able to open and close the online site for control  purposes.

-### UX design work
+### UX design work overview

 The following provides an overview of the site layout and logic behind design choices.

 A wireframe was constructed using balsamique wireframes.
 It can be found [here](static/doc/wireframe.pdf).

-The site consisted of a main landing page which contained a fixed top navbar from which the user could access food items, online-status, accounts and basket.
+The site consisted of a main landing page which contained a fixed top navbar from which the user could access food items categories,accounts and basket.
 This was done so as to give a general overview to the user before showing any items.
+The main landing page would also show the main information about the site such open-status and delivery zones.

-The site implemented several features to make registration, login, checkout, adding items and profiles as user friendly and intuitive as possible.
+The site implemented several features to make registration, login, checkout, adding items and profiles as user friendly and intuitive as possible which are described below.

 The django messages system was included so as to enable the user obtain feedback on whether actions had been completed.

-A search bar was then provided in top navbar for conveienience to provide an easy way for searching for items.
+A search bar was then provided in the top navbar for conveienience to provide an easy way for searching for items.

-The items product page provided an overview of the item which could be purchased and could be further broken down into different categories.
+The items product page provided an overview of the item which could be purchased with the main information on the product.
 Each item could be clicked on to provide further detail on the product.
 This was done to make the product listing page less bulky and more user friendly.

 From the product detail page items could be added to a basket to be viewed later.

-The bag view consisted of a convenient place to view all items added to basket with associated cost.
+The bag view consisted of a convenient place to view all items added to basket with their associated cost.
 Items could be modified if required in this view.

-The profile page consisted of a form which the user could prefill which could be used at checkout so as to enable a smoother process.
+The profile page consisted of a form which the user could prefill which could be used at checkout so as to enable a smoother checkout process.

 The store management page allowed a convenient place to upload items and update shop online status.